 Do you know how well your team is carrying out their everyday tasks?
 How do you know steps are not being missed or shortcuts are taken?
 Are your SOPs being followed?
 How are you tackling reducing human error?
 You need to think about using business process management software.

 Checkify is a superpowered checklist software for business process management allowing you to create checklists to follow enforce accountability.

-In other words, everyone has access to detailed step by step instructions of every task, process and standard operating procedures within the business to follow.
-Track their progress real time as they work through the steps and tick tasks off as they go.
+In other words, everyone has access to detailed step by step instructions of every task, process and standard operating procedure within the business to follow.
+Track their progress real-time as they work through the steps and tick tasks off as they go.